-Kindergarten students in GLP partner schools* do not take the oral reading fluency assessment. *Nellie Stone, Jenny Lind, and St. Paul City School are not included in this data set because they use a different screening tool.
+Kindergarten students in GLP partner schools* do not take the oral reading fluency assessment. *Two Minneapolis Public Schools and St. Paul City School are not included in this data set because they use a different screening tool.

 Important Note: These norms are based on data from a non-COVID school year.

 Becoming a Groves Literacy Partnerships school begins by meeting with interested school administrators, then teachers in their school.
 Teachers are asked to vote if they wish to adopt a partnership program in their school, which includes 30 minutes of weekly literacy coaching in each classroom.
 We move forward to the next steps if we have at least 90% commitment from the teaching staff.